thisguycodez/python-number-guessing/ReadMe.md

 # 3.) print the Boolean of 2 random numbers between 1-8 being compared using Comparing operators...:)

+# 4.) create a function and add 1-3 inside of it.
+Call the function.

-''' 4.) save 2 random numbers between 15-30 into variables.
+''' 5.) save 2 random numbers between 15-30 into variables.
 Run an if statement with those 2 variables being compared using Comparing operators as the condition.
 If True, run "print('This time its true')".
 If False, run "print('this time its false')"...:)
 '''

+# 6 .) create a function and add 5 inside of it.
+Call the function.

 ```

 ___